ValveSoftware/eigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 Returns a tensor of the same type and dimensions as the original tensor containing the absolute values of the original tensor.

+### <Operation> arg()

+Returns a tensor with the same dimensions as the original tensor containing the complex argument (phase angle) of the values of the original tensor.

+### <Operation> real()

+Returns a tensor with the same dimensions as the original tensor containing the real part of the complex values of the original tensor.

+### <Operation> imag()

+Returns a tensor with the same dimensions as the orginal tensor containing the imaginary part of the complex values of the original tensor.

 ### <Operation> pow(Scalar exponent)

 Returns a tensor of the same type and dimensions as the original tensor